usmansbk/trello/README.md

 ## Features

 - Users: Students and Teachers
-- Board: Each user has a single board
+- Board: Users can create boards and invite teammates to collaborate
 - List: User can create lists or pin other users' lists on their board
 - Notification: List members get notified whenever a pinned list is updated
 - Chat: Each list item has a chat section